 Because STDs are so often asymptomatic, it’s important to remember that the absence of symptoms does not always mean that an infection isn’t present.
 At the same time, if you experience symptoms related to an STD and the symptoms eventually go away, this doesn’t mean the STD has also gone away.
-This is still important to remember if you’re currently taking medicine to get rid of the STD.
+This is still important to remember if you’re receiving STD treatment.
 Many people will stop taking the medication they’ve been prescribed for treatment as soon as their symptoms clear up, but it’s important to finish whatever course of medication has been prescribed by the doctor.
 Not finishing a course of antibiotics can prevent the infection from going away and can even contribute to more antibiotic resistant strains of the infection, making it more difficult to cure in the future.

 So, can STDs go away on their own?
 In almost all cases, no. That’s why it’s important to make sure you’re getting tested frequently and practicing safer sex.